 Park View Road, Lytham, flooded in 1907.

-and in addition, in many places the embankments had been broken by the fury of the waves.
-Acres
+low-lying lands, and in addition, in many places the embankments had been broken by the fury of

-of land were under water, and along the banks of the Ribble the farmers have suffered serious
+the waves.
+Acres of land were under water, and along the banks of the Ribble the farmers have

-losses from the drowning of sheep and poultry.
-At Lytham the Ribble Laundry suffered severely.
+suffered serious losses from the drowning of sheep and poultry.
+At Lytham the Ribble Laundry

-Boundary walls were thrown down by the onrush of the water, and the valuable plant was
+suffered severely.
+Boundary walls were thrown down by the onrush of the water, and the valuable

-submerged.
+plant was submerged.
 The damage here is estimated at about £600.
-At Lytham Destructor Works the fires were
+At Lytham Destructor Works the

-extinguished by water, and the stoker had a thrilling experience in making his escape.
-Houses in
+fires were extinguished by water, and the stoker had a thrilling experience in making his

-the neighbourhood of the Shipyard were flooded, and the furniture was floating about.
+escape.
+Houses in the neighbourhood of the Shipyard were flooded, and the furniture was floating

-and the water, coming over the Marine Drive, washed portions of the sandshield away, along with
+two places, and the water, coming over the Marine Drive, washed portions of the sandshield away,

-several tons of the ballast on which the temporary line of railway is laid.
-One of our
+along with several tons of the ballast on which the temporary line of railway is laid.
+One of

 The Outer Promenade (sea wall) and estate railway at Fairhaven was undermined in the